yupferris/nvscene-presentation/README.md

          - I made a quick 5-second test with two rotating triangles
          - Sequence of raw images
          - Turns out the DMA can handle about 3kb or so of data per frame
-         - This was actually enough for these images, at least in 4-color modes (TODO: Maybe add a section in the beginning about SNES specs, perhaps even like a commercial? :D)
+         - This was actually enough for these images, at least in 4-color modes
          - So yeah, it worked!
            - ...but it was 3mb.
            - Time to get to work!!